jorgebucaran/fisher/README.md

 A package is uniquely identified by the name of its host, owner and root directory.
 Alas, the lack of private function scope in fish causes all package functions to share the same namespace.
 A good rule of thumb is to prefix functions intended for private use with the name of your package to reduce the possibility of conflicts.

 The structure of a package can be adopted from the fictional project described below.
 These are the files that fisher looks for when installing or uninstalling a package.
-Of course, you can elaborate on this to add tests, documentation, and other files, e.g. README and LICENSE files.
+Of course, you can elaborate on this to add tests, documentation, and other files such as README and LICENSE files.
 The name of the root directory can be anything you wish.
-I recommend using a naming convention such as fish-_package-name_ for easier classification.

 ```
 fish-fly